 Look away from the other cat

 If the cats seem calm about viewing each other, ask them to look away from the gate for treats or toys.
 If they will look away from the other cat to play or eat, you have verified that they are pretty calm.
+And it reinforces calm behavior.
 Now, allow them to spend an increasing number of minutes in sight of each other over the next few weeks.
 Allow them to approach each other if they are relaxed, but DO NOT use food to lure them closer.
 Rather, use food to have them look away after seeing the other cat, which lets you know they are handling things well.

 Beyond the gate